-In my last post, I talked about a painful instance in which I knew a project was wrong for me right from the start, but I pursued it anyway.
-In part one of this three-part series about the value of negative feedback, I talked about yet another instance when I was not able to satisfy a client, and why I think the engagement went wrong.
+In my last post, part two of a three-part series on the value of negative feedback, I talked about a painful instance in which I knew a project was wrong for me right from the start, but I pursued it anyway.
+In part one of the same three-part series, I talked about yet another instance when I was not able to satisfy a client, and why I think the engagement went wrong.

 Here, in part three, I share yet another tale of woe--but this one I really could not anticipate.

 In this final instance, I really had no way of knowing in advance that the project would turn sour.
 A client hired me to edit 40 pages of web content, which I did to their complete satisfaction.
 Then, because they liked my work, they asked me to create inserts for a new, folder-style corporate brochure.